Frequently Asked Questions

 Q. Why is it important for an employee to carefully select the amount of deferral to the FSA?

 A. First, an accurate estimate of expenses assures maximum savings, so estimating too little does not take full advantage of the FSA.
-Second, the Federal "use it or lose it" rule requires that any amount over $610 remaining in the medical reimbursement account after December 31 be forfeited.
+Second, the Federal "use it or lose it" rule requires that any amount over $610 remaining in the medical reimbursement account after December 31, 2024 will be forfeited.
+The FSA “use it or lose it” amount for 2025 is $660.
 There is a 2.5-month grace period for dependent care expenses.

 Q. Do pre-tax deferrals that are deducted from salary and contributed to the FSA Plan affect the salary basis on which the employer calculates the amount contributed to the Annuity Plan?